Asia urges vigilance to maintain hard-won infection drops - KVIA

 A shutdown of public gatherings and a quarantine of the hardest-hit central region has steadied China’s caseload as the virus spreads rapidly elsewhere.
 Most of the world’s 77,000 recovered patients are in China.

-Formerly ubiquitous traffic began returning to Beijing.
-Office buildings, however, enforced strict screenings for fever, and most restaurants only offered take-out.
+Traffic has begun returning to Beijing.
+Office buildings, however, enforced strict screenings for fever, and many restaurants only offered take-out.
 Children usually snowed under with classes and homework found themselves glued to screens, shopping, chatting and watching video clips.

 As the world inched toward a shutdown of much of public life — bars, restaurants, school, work — Asian cities have become increasingly worried about importing cases of the virus from abroad after making inroads containing its spread at home.